Covid-19 Delta outbreak: 91 cases, vaccine mandate protesters take march to Parliament - NZ Herald

 This is the sixth positive wastewater result for Tairāwhiti in recent weeks, indicating there may be unknown cases in the community, the ministry said.

-"Severe weather conditions" have delayed the distribution of rapid antigen tests to pharmacies, the ministry said.
+"Severe weather conditions" have delayed the distribution of rapid antigen tests to pharmacies, it said.

 "We are working with our courier services to ensure deliveries can be made as soon as possible, with orders being prioritised for city centres, travel junctions and vacation hot spots," the ministry said in a statement.